semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 * To scale and automate your scans across many repositories, **use Semgrep App. **Semgrep App provides a centralized web application to manage findings and configure rulesets and notifications.
 This is the **recommended method** of integrating Semgrep in CI.
 * To scan your code in a single CI pipeline, **create a stand-alone CI job or add Semgrep to a script block in your pipeline.** This means continuously scanning on a schedule or to trigger a scan upon the creation of a PR (pull request) or MR (merge request).
 This method does not require Semgrep App.

-Refer to the following tables to help you choose what method best meets the needs of your development.
+Refer to the following table to help you choose what method best meets the needs of your development.

 ### Feature comparison